-- 1. The San Felipe Pueblo Tribal Council hereby adopts, enacts, amends, and restates the Pueblo of San Felipe Gaming Ordinance ("Gaming Ordinance"), in the form attached hereto. - 2.
+- 1. The Pueblo of San Felipe Tribal Council hereby adopts, enacts, amends, and restates the Pueblo of San Felipe Gaming Ordinance ("Gaming Ordinance"), in the form attached hereto. - 2.
 The amended and restated Gaming Ordinance shall become effective upon approval by the Tribal Council and, to the extent required, by the NIGC. - 3.
-Upon taking effect and upon becoming effective, and only then, shall operate to repeal all prior inconsistent laws, including but not limited to the San Felipe Pueblo Class II and Class III Gaming Ordinance, No. 94-22, adopted by the Council on July 21, 1994, the Amended and Restated Gaming Ordinance adopted by the Tribal Council on May 5, 1999, and the Amended and Restated Gaming Ordinance (Revised), adopted by the Tribal Council on July 20, 1999. - 4.
-On behalf of the Pueblo, the Pueblo's attorneys are directed to submit this Resolution and the attached amended and restated Gaming Ordinance adopted herein to the National Indian Gaming Commission for approval of these amendments to the Gaming Ordinance, as required by IGRA, 25 U.S.C. §§ 2710(b)(1)(B) and 2710(d)(1)(A)(iii). - 5.
-Pursuant to Section 4(B) of the Tribal-State Class III Gaming Compact between the Pueblo of San Felipe and the State of New Mexico ("the Compact"), the Pueblo's Gaming Regulatory Commission is directed to submit the attached amended and restated Gaming Ordinance to the State Gaming Representative within thirty (30) days after its approval by the National Indian Gaming Commission. - 6.
-In connection with Section 24 of the amended and restated Gaming Ordinance and any other provision required by the Compact, the Tribal Council hereby explicitly reserves any and all rights of the Pueblo to challenge the lawfulness of any duties, requirements, responsibilities, or limitations imposed on the Pueblo by the 2001 Compact regarding Class III gaming conducted by the Pueblo, and any duties, responsibilities, rights, and powers granted to the State of New Mexico by the 2001 Compact regarding Class III gaming conducted by the Pueblo.
+Upon taking effect and upon becoming effective, and only then, shall operate to repeal all prior inconsistent laws, including but not limited to the San Felipe Class II and Class III Gaming Ordinance, No. 94-22, adopted by the Council on July 21, 1994, and the latest Amended and Restated Gaming Ordinance adopted by the Tribal Council through Resolution 2002-34 on November 27, 2002. - 4.
+The Tribal Administration is directed to submit this Resolution and the attached amended and restated Gaming Ordinance adopted herein to the National Indian Gaming Commission for approval of these amendments, as required by IGRA, 25 U.S.C. §§ 2710(b)1(B) and 2710(d)(1)(A)(iii). - 5.
+Pursuant to Section 4(B) of the Tribal-State Class III Gaming Compact between the Pueblo of San Felipe and the State of New Mexico ('the Compact"), the Pueblo's Gaming Regulatory Commission is directed to submit the attached amended and restated Gaming Ordinance to the State gaming Representative within thirty (30) days after its approval by the National Indian Gaming Commission. - 5.
+In connection with Section 24 of the amended and restated Gaming Ordinance and any other provision required by the Compact, the Tribal Council hereby explicitly reserves any and all rights of the Pueblo to challenge the lawfulness of any duties, requirements, responsibilities, or limitations imposed on the Pueblo by the 2001 Gaming Compact regarding Class III gaming conducted by the Pueblo, and any duties, responsibilities, rights, and powers granted to the State of New Mexico by the 2001 Gaming Compact regarding Class III gaming conducted by the Pueblo.